 Also view our infographic here

-- The chocolate industry can be segmented by the type of ingredients which is used to produce the chocolates.
-This includes dark, milk and white chocolates.
+- The heat and eat foods industry can be segmented by the type of food products which are manufactured.
+This includes curries, rice delicacies, light meals and desserts.

 |Please get in touch with us on firstname.lastname@example.org